yammerjp/pdef/README.md

 Before and after you set any environmental settings from GUI, please write out property lists to files.

-pdef generate a shell-script with comparing files of a property list.
+pdef generates a shell-script with comparing files of a property list.

-Next time you set same enviromental settings, you only excute the shell-script without manipulating GUI.
+Next time you set the same environmental settings, you only execute the shell-script without manipulating GUI.

 ## Install